slavko444/Which-number-is-greater-less-or-equal-game/README.md

 This project is built using the following tools:

 - [Pixijs](https://pixijs.com/): 2D rendering library for creating interactive graphics, animations, and games in web browsers.
+- [Visual Studio Code](https://code.visualstudio.com/): Editor redefined and optimized for building and debugging modern web and cloud applications.

 **Getting Started**